Newtopia: Reception

 For the South China Morning Post, Pierce Conran gave the series 2.5 out of 5 stars, writing, "Newtopia is nowhere near as sharp as previous high points of this Korean subgenre – which include the film Train to Busan and previous series Kingdom and Happiness.
 The mise-en-scène is stylish and a colourful array of zombies, not to mention methods to dispatch them, litter the screen.
 It is in other areas where the show struggles, namely in tone and narrative. [...]
 For all its slick and stylised mayhem, Newtopia does not possess one iota of tension."
 Sarah Musnicky of But Why Tho? rated it a 5.5 out of 10, in particular criticising the character of Young-joo, who she called the "weakest link" in the show: "[She] doesn't come across as a fully developed character.
 In fact, the character aligns more with the damsel-in-distress archetype for the bulk of Newtopia, and a lot of the time, all she does is cry. [...]
 Jisoo's range is limited, as is her chemistry. [...]
 By the time Newtopia ends, this couple never hits that level of believability necessary to make this a successful rom-com."

+Domestically, the critical response mirrored these concerns, with an additional focus on the production's social timing.
+Park Jung-sun of JTBC Ent News described the series as an "accidental controversial work," noting that the depiction of a zombie outbreak in Seoul alongside martial law and aviation disasters evoked a sense of "fatigue and discomfort" by mirroring contemporary social anxieties.
+While Park praised the chemistry between the lead actors, he questioned the production's approach, arguing that it often prioritized "unpleasantness over genre-based excitement."
+Similarly, Lee Da-won of Sports Kyunghyang offered a severe assessment, labeling the show "unpleasant" and criticizing the script as "lazy" for relying on "convenient" narrative choices for character survival.
+In a subsequent review, Lee argued that Jisoo's portrayal lacked the "sense of reality" required for the survival genre, describing her performance as "flat" and "excessively polished," which ultimately hindered the show's immersion.